digimation/modo/internships.md

 * Communication skills and initiative: These are essential to completing a successful project.
 Things we look for (among others): asking specific and detailed questions, following up on conversations, making sure to read available resources before asking questions, being patient and responding to critical feedback well.

 ## Number of Accepted Interns
-Please, note that any internship program has a limited amount of projects that are able be funded.
+Please, note that any internship program has a limited amount of projects.
 Therefore, we will probably not be able to select an intern for every project idea that we have listed.
-CC will be allocated a limited number of project slots by the program and we can only accept the number of interns that we have slots for.
+We can only accept the number of interns that we have slots for.

 ## Selection Accouncements
 If you have been selected, congratulations!
 Here's what we expect you to do before the internship officially starts: